Conics on Gushel-Mukai fourfolds, EPW sextics and Bridgeland moduli spaces

 \section{Abstract}

-We identify the double dual EPW sextic $\widetilde{Y}_{A^{\perp}}$ and the double EPW sextic $\widetilde{Y}_A$, associated with a very general Gushel-Mukai fourfold $X$, with the Bridgeland moduli spaces of stable objects of character $\Lambda_1$ and $\Lambda_2$ in the Kuznetsov component $\Ku(X)$.
-This provides an affirmative answer to a question of Perry-Pertusi-Zhao.
-As an application, we prove a conjecture of Kuznetsov-Perry for very general Gushel-Mukai fourfolds.
+We identify the double dual EPW sextic $\widetilde{Y}_{A^{\perp}}$ and the double EPW sextic $\widetilde{Y}_A$, associated with a very general Gushel--Mukai fourfold $X$, with the Bridgeland moduli spaces of stable objects of character $\Lambda_1$ and $\Lambda_2$ in the Kuznetsov component $\Ku(X)$.
+This provides an affirmative answer to a question of Perry--Pertusi--Zhao.
+As an application, we prove a conjecture of Kuznetsov--Perry for very general Gushel--Mukai fourfolds.